Scuba Diving & Snorkeling

 Take Care -- There is a lot of boat traffic (some of it quite fast and furious) running up and down the coast of Ambergris Caye, so do not try to swim or snorkel from shore out to the reef.
 Unfortunately, over the years, more than one swimmer or snorkeler has been run over by a speeding motorboat.

-There are a host of boats offering snorkeling trips, and most of the above dive operators also offer snorkel trips and equipment rental.
-Trips to other sites range in price from BZ$30 to BZ$60 (US$15-US$30/£7.95-£16) for short jaunts to half-day outings, and BZ$100 to BZ$140 (US$50-US$70/£27-£37) for full-day trips.
-One of the operators who specializes in snorkeling trips here is the very personable Alfonse Graniel and his launch Li'l Alfonse (tel.
-226-2992; firstname.lastname@example.org).
+There are a host of boats offering snorkeling trips, and most of the hotels on the island, as well as the above dive operators, also offer snorkel trips and equipment rental.
+Trips to other sites range in price from BZ$30 to BZ$60 for short jaunts to half-day outings, and BZ$100 to BZ$140 for full-day trips.
+One of the operators who specializes in snorkeling trips here is the very personable Alphonse Graniel and his launch Li’l Alphonse (tel.
+226-3136).
+Another good snorkel operator is Grumpy & Happy (www.grumpyandhappy.com; tel.
+226-3420), a husband-and-wife team that offers private personalized outings.
 Snorkel gear is available from most of the above operators and at several other sites around town.
-A full set of mask, fins, and snorkel will usually cost BZ$16 to BZ$24 (US$8-US$12/£4.25-£6.35) per person per day.
+A full set of mask, fins, and snorkel will usually cost BZ$16 to BZ$30 per person per day.

 Tip: Hol Chan and Shark-Ray Alley are extremely popular.
 If you really want to enjoy them, try to find a boat leaving San Pedro at or before 8am, and head first to Shark-Ray Alley.
 Most boats dive Hol Chan first, and this is the best way to get a dive with the greatest concentration of nurse sharks and stingrays.
 By all means, avoid snorkeling or diving these sites at times when the cruise ships are running excursions there.
 Alternatively, you may want to consider visiting a different snorkeling site, such as Mexico Rocks Coral Gardens, Tres Cocos, or Mata Rocks, where the snorkeling is just as good, if not better, and you're more likely to have the place to yourself.